 After a few more hills, you will arrive at Tai Tung, where there is the second signpost.

-To continue forward on the Plover Cove hike, stay on the right and hike towards Luk Wu Tung.
+To continue on the Plover Cove hike, stay on the right and hike towards Luk Wu Tung.

 FYI – I took a photo of the signpost in the middle of the junction, and it looks like you have to turn left to go to Luk Wu Tung.
-But when you arrive at this junction, you have to stay on the right.
+But when you arrive at this junction, you must stay on the right.
 Sorry, this photo is confusing (I can’t go back to take another photo), but I wanted to show what the signpost looks like.

 Luk Wu Tung: the best spot to admire Plover Cove Reservoir